Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/linux-adding-a-timestamp-to-the-bash-history.md

   - linux
 ---

-In Linux systems, by default, the history does not include a timestamp, which can be annoying when you want to see when a command was executed to determine an update or some kind.
+In Linux systems, the history does not include a timestamp, which can be annoying when you want to see when a command was executed to determine an update.

-So today, I'll be showing you how to enable timestamps for the bash history in Linux.
+So today, I'll show you how to enable timestamps for the bash history in Linux.

 ## Retrieving the history